Card counting: Teams

 The publication of Ken Uston's books and of his landmark lawsuits against the casinos, both stimulated the growth of blackjack teams (Hyland's team and the first MIT team were formed in Atlantic City shortly after the publication of Million Dollar Blackjack) and increased casino awareness of the methods of blackjack teams, making it more difficult for such teams to operate.
 Hyland and Francesco soon switched to a form of shuffle tracking called "Ace sequencing".
 Also referred to as "cutting to the Ace", this technique involves various methods designed to spot the bottom card during a shuffle (ideally an Ace) and expertly cut the deck and play future hands to force the player to receive the Ace.
 This made it more difficult for casinos to detect when team members were playing with an advantage.
 In 1994, members of the Hyland team were arrested for ace sequencing and blackjack team play at Casino Windsor in Windsor, Ontario, Canada.
 It was documented in court that Nevada casinos with ownership stakes in the Windsor casino were instrumental in the decision to prosecute team members on cheating charges.
 However, the judge ruled that the players' conduct was not cheating, but merely the use of intelligent strategy.

 Shuffling machines

 Automatic shuffling machines (ASMs or batch shufflers), that randomly shuffle decks, interfere with the shuffle tracking variation of card counting by hiding the shuffle.
-Continuous shuffling machines (CSMs), that partially shuffle used cards back into the "shoe" after every hand, interfere with card counting.
-CSMs result in shallow penetration (number of seen cards), reducing the effectiveness of card counting.
+Continuous shuffling machines (CSMs), that partially shuffle used cards back into the "shoe" during play, interfere with card counting.
+CSMs result in very shallow penetration (number of seen cards), greatly reducing the effectiveness of card counting.